openlookeng/hetu-core/hetu-docs/en/installation/deployment.md

 - `node.server-log-file`: server.log.
 This is the main log file used by openLooKeng.
 It will typically contain the relevant information if the server fails during initialization.
 It is automatically rotated and compressed.

-- `catalog.local.config-dir`: openLooKeng accesses data via *connectors*, which are mounted in catalogs.
+- `catalog.config-dir`: openLooKeng accesses data via *connectors*, which are mounted in catalogs.
 Catalogs are registered by creating a catalog properties file in the `etc/catalog` directory.

 - `plugin.dir`: The location  of the plugin directory.